tilmanschweitzer/100-days-of-code/README.md

 Add validation methods to check the correctness of sudoku solutions as preparation for the backtracking implementation of the solver.

+## Day 23

+Add SudokuSolver interface and a backtracking implementation.

 ## Idea Backlog